« Previous Page

 person, or touching that person's saliva.
 A parent who has a cold sore often

 spreads the infection to his or her child in this way.
+A person can spread the virus to someone else a few days before the sore appears until the sore is completely healed.
 Cold sores can also be

 spread to other areas of the body.